syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/Layout.md

 # Layout

-You can decide on the visual representation of nodes belonging to all the treemap levels using the [`LayoutType`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~LayoutType.html) property in tree map.
+You can decide the visual representation of nodes belonging to all the TreeMap levels using the [`LayoutType`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeMap.XForms~Syncfusion.SfTreeMap.XForms.SfTreeMap~LayoutType.html) property of TreeMap.

-There are four different layouts in tree map such as
+The following four different types of layouts available in TreeMap:

 * Squarified
 * SliceAndDiceAuto